cybercongress/foundation/euler-foundation/foundation.md

 Parameters:
 - Foundation: 0x34291feae53ad4e155a20de02585eb115ef5d373

-A small fee is collected on each `believe` effort, which is accumalated on the Evangelist contract and any moment can be transffered by any account to the balance of euler\~Foundation.
+A small fee is collected on each `believe` effort, which is accumulated on the Evangelist contract and any moment can be transferred by any account to the balance of euler\~Foundation.
 This is a simple spam protection mechanism.

 #### Install the application
 *Note:* this action is done by the service account (at this stage the Congress personal accounts cannot vote for the proposal anymore, so it is done using the agent)